blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Information Technology/DevOps/Continuous Integration and Deployment/Continuous Integration, Delivery and Deployment.md

 	- Build Stage
 		- Code changes need to be compiled
 		- These days there is a need to pack them in Docker containers
-		- [[Automated tests]] verify specific units of code like UI behaviour, API reliability, performance, etc.
+		- [[Automated Tests]] verify specific units of code like UI behaviour, API reliability, performance, etc.
 		- Maintain test reports